LesFerch/DesktopPic/README.md

 - Check **Stretch smaller pictures** if you want images, that are smaller than the current DesktopPic window, to be stretched to the size of DesktopPic window.

+- Check **Display file names** if you want the image file name displayed.

 ## Step 5: Continue the Slideshow

 Press the **Continue** button or press **Enter** to hide the interface and continue the slideshow.
 All setting changes are automatically saved to a **DesktopPic.ini** file.